davidd-lunarg/gfxreconstruct/USAGE_desktop_D3D12.md

                         Prefix to apply to the screenshot file name.
 Default is "screenshot", producing file names similar to
                         "screenshot_frame_8049.bmp".
-  --screenshot-scale SCALE
+  --screenshot-scale <factor>
                         Specify a decimal factor which will determine screenshot sizes.
                         The factor will be multiplied with the swapchain images dimension to determine the screenshot dimensions.
 Default is 1.0.
-  --screenshot-size WIDTHxHEIGHT
+  --screenshot-size <width>x<height>
                         Specify desired screenshot dimensions.
-Leaving this
-                        unspecified screenshots will use the swapchain images dimensions.
+Leaving this unspecified screenshots will use the swapchain images dimensions.
 If --screenshot-scale is also specified then this option is ignored.
   --validate            Enables the Khronos Vulkan validation layer when replaying a
                         Vulkan capture or the Direct3D debug layer when replaying a Direct3D 12 capture.